The Applied Data Analytics Certificate, ADAC from BCIT Computing provides the technical foundations to build data analytics systems.

 Students who have completed or who are in process of completing the Associate Certificate in Applied Database Administration and Design (ADAD) will have advanced standing in ADAC.

-Please contact the department after completing COMP 1630 and MATH 1060 if you require additional course planning advice, email: firstname.lastname@example.org.
+Contact the department after completing COMP 1630 and MATH 1060 if you require additional course planning advice.
+Please read the Computing PTS Student Guide prior to declaring the ADAC and before registering for any COMP courses.

 All Computing Part-time Studies programs are course by course registration.